vistadataproject/documents/Background/vista/vista_monograph/README.md

 How do I recommend changes to or ask questions about the VistA Monograph? 	| 15 THE VistA MODULES	| 18 - 261
-INDEX of VistA Modules by VHA Portfolio (alphabetical) 	| 263 INDEX of VistA Modules by Functional Area (Clinical Services, Administrative-Financial Services, Infrastructure & Repositories) 	| 267
+INDEX of VistA Modules by VHA Portfolio (alphabetical) 	| 263 INDEX of VistA Modules by Functional Area <br> (Clinical Services, Administrative-Financial Services, Infrastructure & Repositories) 	| 267
 Other Resources 	| 271